ilkilab/agorakube/docs/instructions.md

 ETCD logs are only present in "journalctl".
 Run the following command to get ETCD logs from an "ETCD" host : `journalctl -xeu etcd`

-# Uninstall ILKE
+# Uninstall AGORAKUBE

-To uninstall ILKE cluster, go to your ILKE source folder located on the deploy machine and run the following command:
+To uninstall AGORAKUBE cluster, go to your AGORAKUBE source folder located on the deploy machine and run the following command:

 ```
 ansible-playbook agorakube.yaml --tags uninstall